-As the interview begins with Ali, a true “Type A” personality, recording their conversation and taking notes, she begins with a question that clearly surprises Medley.
+As the interview begins with Ali, a true “Type-A” personality, recording their conversation and taking notes, she begins with a question that clearly surprises Medley.
 He suggests that “…to understand all that happened, you really need to know the whole story.”
-Ali then retreats asking how it all began.
-As Medley begin sharing how he and Bobby Hatfield first met and sang together, the scene shifts.
+Ali then retreats, asking how it all began.
+As Medley begins sharing how he and Bobby Hatfield first met and sang together, the scene shifts.

 The scene shifts back to the greenroom interview, with Medley continuing to share the happy beginnings of Bill and Bobby’s relationship and how they got their first big break, which shifts the scene to a performance at the Black Derby nightclub.
-The group is performing another R&B number, (“My Babe.”)
-At the conclusion of the number, midst the applause, a Black marine shouts, “Man, that was righteous, brothers!”
-They take a break, but remain on stage where Ray Maxwell, owner of Moonglow Records, introduces himself and asks the group if they’d like to record for his studio.
+The group is performing another R&B number (“My Babe.”)
+At the conclusion of the number, amidst the applause, a Black Marine shouts, “Man, that was righteous, brothers!”
+They take a break but remain on stage, where Ray Maxwell, owner of Moonglow Records, introduces himself and asks the group if they’d like to record for his studio.
 They agree and, amidst the group’s celebration.
 The scene shifts back to the Kalamazoo greenroom.

-The conversation is light and filled with laughs, but as they converse we find out that there are 5,000 kids out there and Bobby suffers from severe stage fright.
+The conversation is light and filled with laughs, but as they converse, we find out that there are 5,000 kids out there and Bobby suffers from severe stage fright.
 He is at heart a very insecure person, seeking to escape through humor, often inappropriate.
 We’re also introduced to Karen, a high school friend of Bill.
 Karen will eventually become Bill’s wife.
-The backstage conversation ends with Bill and Bobby moving rapidly to the stage and a performance of (“I’m So Lonely.”)
-The scene and performance concludes with Patterson promoting The Righteous Brothers’ recording.
+The backstage conversation ends with Bill and Bobby moving rapidly to the stage and a performance of “I’m So Lonely.”
+The scene and performance conclude with Patterson promoting The Righteous Brothers’ recording.
 As we return to the Kalamazoo greenroom, we learn that Patterson’s efforts worked.
-The record becomes a hit and the young Bill and Bobby go on tour.
-Reverse racism though will become a problem for them.
+The record becomes a hit, and the young Bill and Bobby go on tour.
+Reverse racism, though, will become a problem for them.

-The act opens picking up immediately following the end of act one.
-The band is playing the opening to (“What’d I Say,”) and the senior Medley is interrupted by Dusty calling him to the stage to conclude the sound check.
-Medley arrives in time to begin the vocals, as Ali, frustrated with his evasions, packs up to leave the greenroom.
-During the number she moves to the stage on her way out, but is stopped by Dusty and eventually Medley.
+The act opens, picking up immediately following the end of Act I. The band is playing the opening to “What’d I Say,” and the senior Medley is interrupted by Dusty calling him to the stage to conclude the sound check.
+Medley arrives in time to begin the vocals as Ali, frustrated with his evasions, packs up to leave the greenroom.
+During the number, she moves to the stage on her way out, but is stopped by Dusty and eventually Medley.
 We see, but do not hear, a heated discussion as the number concludes.

 In subsequent scenes we see Phil Spector’s true impact on Bill and Bobby, and the relationship between Bobby and Bill steadily deteriorate, as Bill’s controlling nature and Bobby’s deprecating “put down” humor steadily chip away at their relationship.
 Spector sets the two up to work with songwriters Barry Mann and Cynthia Weil on “(You’re My) Soul and Inspiration”, but Bobby blows up at Spector and Medley over being asked to speak (not sing) the bridge of the number.
 Spector then pulls the duo off the project to work with Carole King.
 But Bobby again offends an audience with his stage fright driven comments during a performance of (“Let The Good Times Roll.”)
 At the same time Spector tries to entice first Bill and then Bobby to sign with him to produce solos.
 As a result of trying to control Spector and Hatfield, Bill’s voice and then his nerves become an issue in Las Vegas and, following a Vegas performance of (“Dr. Rock and Roll,”) Frank Sinatra ends up helping the duo.
 Though in spite of the help, Bill suffers a nervous breakdown and is hospitalized.